1. The first weeks are going to be overwhelmingly much fun

 8. Sometimes you have to leave in order to return

-Sometimes, you might realise that despite all the great things you’ve experienced, there is just something about your own country that other places are missing – and that is ok.
+Sometimes, you might realize that despite all the great things you’ve experienced, there is just something about your own country that other places are missing – and that is okay.
 Sometimes you need to take a step back to see the big picture and understand what you really want.

 Consider this as your golden ticket to an opportunity most people are not offered!
 No matter of geographical distance, your friends and family at home will support you, so take this chance to go for the adventure of your lifetime.
 Nothing is permanent, so cherish every moment of this experience.